A VoIP Phone System requires the use of SIP phones / VoIP phones. SIP phones come in several versions and types:

 SIP / VoIP Soft Phones – Software Based SIP Phone

 A software-based SIP phone is an application which makes use of your computer’s microphone and speakers or an attached headset to allow you to make or receive calls.
-An example of a SIP phone is 3CX’s own SIP clients, which are free to use for all 3CX 12 users.
+An example of a SIP phone is 3CX’s own SIP clients, which are free to use for all 3CX 12 and above users.

 Hardware SIP Phone